breezy-team/breezy/README.txt

 ----------------------------------------
 2. Using as a plugin

-This is the preferred method of generating initializing the completion, as it will ensure proper bzr initialization.
+This is the preferred method of generating the completion function, as it will ensure proper bzr initialization.

   eval "`bzr bash-completion`"